mfm24/Dimpy/GettingStarted.md

 Installation
 ============

-*MFM 2015-08-22*
+*MFM 2015-09-05*

-Currently for 32-bit DM1 and 32-bit Python 2.7
+Instructions for 64-bit GMS2 and Python 3.4

-1. Download python2.7 (WinPython recommended)
+1. Download python3.4 (WinPython recommended)
-2. Copy `0_DimpyLoader.dll` and `DimpyMain.dll` to DM plugin folder
+2. Copy `0_DimpyLoader.dll` and `Dimpy3.dll` to DM plugin folder
 3. We need to set some reigstry values so that the plugins can find the Python folder this should be automated in the future:

  - Set **HKCU\Software\DimPy\PythonPath** to the location of `python27.dll`.
-   If using WinPython, will be something like `path\WinPython-32bit-2.7.10.2\python-2.7.10`
+   If using WinPython, will be something like `path\WinPython-64bit-3.4.3.5\python-3.4.3.amd64`

 4. Run DM.
-Make sure you don't get any errors loading DimpyMain or 0_DimpyLoader DLLs.
+Make sure you don't get any errors loading Dimpy34 or 0_DimpyLoader DLLs.
 You should see the following in the results window:

 ````
-DimpyLoader: Loaded Python library!
+0_DimpyLoader: searching for Python3.4 environment...found!
 ````

 Usage